-With the recent indictment of Larry Harmon, alleged operator of the Bitcoin tumbling service Helix and darknet search engine Grams, we decided to profile the follow-up to Grams: Kilos.
+With the recent indictment of Larry Harmon, alleged operator of the Bitcoin tumbling service Helix and dark web search engine Grams, we decided to profile the follow-up to Grams: Kilos.

 Kilos possibly evolved from the well-known dark web search engine “Grams”, which ceased operations in 2017.
 Both Grams and Kilos are dark web search engines that clearly imitate the well-known design and functionalities of the Google search engine and, in a clever play on words, both follow a naming convention inspired by units of measure.
 Since going online in November 2019, Kilos appears to have taken on the task of indexing more platforms and adding more search functionalities than Grams ever did.
 In addition, Kilos has introduced updates, new features, and services that aim to ensure security and anonymity for its users and also add a more human element to the site not previously seen on other prominent dark web-based search engines.